AfzalAli231/TypeScript-Nextjs-Starter/README.md

 ## 🛎 Available Commands for the Server

--   Run the Server in production mode : `npm run start` or `Start create-backend-server` in VS Code
+-   Run the Server in production mode : `npm run start` or `Start create-cubicus-backend` in VS Code
--   Run the Server in development mode : `npm run dev` or `Dev create-backend-server` in VS Code
+-   Run the Server in development mode : `npm run dev` or `Dev create-cubicus-backend` in VS Code
--   Run all unit-tests : `npm test` or `Test create-backend-server` in VS Code
+-   Run all unit-tests : `npm test` or `Test create-cubicus-backend` in VS Code
--   Check for linting errors : `npm run lint` or `Lint create-backend-server` in VS Code
+-   Check for linting errors : `npm run lint` or `Lint create-cubicus-backend` in VS Code
--   Fix for linting : `npm run lint:fix` or `Lint:Fix create-backend-server` in VS Code
+-   Fix for linting : `npm run lint:fix` or `Lint:Fix create-cubicus-backend` in VS Code

 ## 💎 The Package Features